Dallinger/Dallinger/docs/source/dummies_node.rst

 Nodes
 =====

 Nodes are one type of object created by Dallinger.
-They have their own dedicated table in the database, and because they are probably the object with which you'll interact the most, we'll examine them first.
+They have their own dedicated table in the database, and because they are probably the objects with which you'll interact the most, we'll examine them first.

 .. figure:: _static/class_chart.jpg
    :alt: